andrewckt/building-classfier-from-posters/README.md

   <img src="testing/cloy.jpg">
 </p>

-The Difference Between Multi-Labels & Multi-Class Suppose we are given images of animals to be classified into their corresponding categories.
-For ease of understanding, let’s assume there are a total of 4 categories (cat, dog, rabbit and parrot) in which a given image can be classified.
+## The Difference Between Multi-Labels & Multi-Class
+Suppose we are given images of shapes to be classified into their corresponding categories.
+For ease of understanding, let’s assume there are a total of 4 shapes (circle, rectangle, square and triangle) in which a given image can be classified.
 Now, there can be two scenarios:

+  1. Multi-class
-    Each image contains only a single object (either of the above 4 categories) and hence, it can only be classified in one of the 4 categories
+  Each image contains only a single shape (either of the above 4 shapes) and hence, it can only be classified in one of the 4 classes.

+  2. Multi-label
-    The image might contain more than one object (from the above 4 categories) and hence the image will belong to more than one category
+  The image might contain more than one shape (from the above 4 categories) and hence the image will belong to more than one shape.

-Let’s understand each scenario through examples, starting with the first one:

-How to Get Started
+## How to Get Started

-ow that we have an intuition about multi-label image classification, let’s dive into the steps you should follow to solve such a problem.

-The first step is to get our data in a structured format.
-This applied to be both binary as well as multi-class image classification.
+With this understandning we will now begin to work on our multi-label image classification.

+### Collect Data

-You should have a folder containing all the images on which you want to train your model.
-Now, for training this model, we also require the true labels of images.
-So, you should also have a .csv file which contains the names of all the training images and their corresponding true labels.
+We need images of movie and drama posters and have a folder containing all the images for training the model.
+Along with images, we will require the true labels of images in the form of a .csv file that contains the names of all the training images and their corresponding true labels.

-We will learn how to create this .csv file later in this article.
-For now, just keep in mind that the data should be in a particular format.
-Once the data is ready, we can divide the further steps as follows:
+### Load and pre-process the data

+The images will be loaded and pre-processed and split for training and validation.

+### Determine the model’s architecture

+The next step is to define the architecture of the model.
+This includes deciding the number of hidden layers, number of neurons in each layer, activation function, and so on.
+We will use a pre-trained model and weights.

+### Train and validate the model

+The training images and their corresponding true labels will be used to train the model.
+We also pass the validation images to help us validate how well the model will perform on unseen data.

+### Make predictions on new images

+Finally, we will use the trained model to get predictions on new images.

 ## Steps
 ### 1. Install Anaconda, CUDA, and cuDNN